noudess/docs-main/start.bat.md

 This file is not required, but highly recommended.
 It will help you automate the startup of your server on Windows.
+It will go in your server root folder.

 ***